-Managed Innovation projects are becoming crucial to contemporary businesses, and Gary shares his thoughts on what businesses need to consider before embarking on what can be very time and economically consuming projects.
+Managed Innovation projects are becoming crucial to contemporary businesses, and Daren shares his thoughts on what businesses need to consider before embarking on what can be very time and economically consuming projects.
 When done well, they can lead to vast improvements in an array of different ways.

 If you look up ‘innovation quotes’ (I’ll give you a few seconds to do this yourself, try it now!) you’ll invariably find a lot of very smart people telling you with no uncertainty that failure is a part of innovation; it’s in the DNA of all inventors and innovators to fail.
 However, the thing that all the clever quotes leave out is that at some point you actually have to stop failing and start…innovating.
 In this series of blogs I’m going to explore some of the key reasons why companies fail to get their innovation engines started, and discuss what we can do to jump start those engines for the road ahead.